All Schools, Banks and Government Offices to Close for 48 Hours as FG Makes Declaration

 The declaration was conveyed in a statement issued by the Ministry of Interior on Monday.

-The Minister of Interior, Olubunmi Tunji-Ojo, made the announcement on behalf of the federal government.
-He congratulated Muslim faithful on the successful completion of Ramadan and described Eid-ul-Fitr as a period of reflection and gratitude.
+The Minister of Interior, Olubunmi Tunji-Ojo, announced on behalf of the federal government.
+In an X post, he congratulated Muslim faithful on the successful completion of Ramadan and described Eid-ul-Fitr as a period of reflection and gratitude.

 Read also